 In an issue of X-Men: First Class (nothing to do with the movie), Professor X seems to think that Jean Grey could use a female role model, so he arranges her to job shadow Sue Storm of the Fantastic Four.

-Beauty and the Beast: Belle, who dared to be well read in a town where women were socially pressured not to read, and had the courage to stand up to a terrifying creature when he was roaring and yelling at her.
-She was also proactive in rescuing her father from the Beast.
+Beauty and the Beast: Belle, who was well-read when no one else cared for it and had the courage to stand up to a terrifying creature when he was roaring and yelling at her.
+Despite some damsel moments, she was also proactive in rescuing her father from the Beast.

 In Wreck-It Ralph, we had Sergeant Calhoun, who commands her troops, shoots down Cy-Bugs, and is Badass as hell.
 Then there's Vanellope Von Schweetz, who is a Plucky Girl and Badass Driver.
 At the end, it seems like she's going to be yet anotherDisney Princess, but she rejects the dress and becomes a PRESIDENT instead.

 On the first day of June, 2009, a female writer at NPR wrote this blog post.
 In it, she innocuously mused aloud that, since Pixar created so many memorable female characters in their films, it would be nice if, for a change, one of them was the lead rather than a supporting character.
 And while 2012's Bravedoes have a female lead, she's a princess, and the writer wanted something more original upon hearing about it.
 Hilarity ensued.
 This thankfully level-headed writer summarizes the "Pixar Needs Women" debacle very nicely.